-Banks in Denmark
+Banks in Denmark (non-extensive list)

 Alm.
 Brand Bank - Lyngby

 Arbejdernes Landsbank - Lyngby, Roskilde

 BankNordik - Lyngby

 BRFkredit - Lyngby

 Danske Bank - Lyngby, Roskilde

 Handelsbanken - Lyngby, Roskilde

-Jyskebank - Lyngby, Roskilde
+Jyske Bank - Lyngby, Roskilde

 Lån & Spar Bank - Lyngby, Roskilde

 Nordea - Lyngby, Roskilde

 Nykredit Bank

 Saxo Bank

 Spar Nord Bank - Lyngby, Roskilde

 Sydbank - Lyngby

-NemID
+NemID/MitID

-NemID is a secure login tool that is used by the public sector, banks and other businesses.
-It consists of a user ID, a password and a code card (one-time passwords).
+NemID/MitID is a secure login tool that is used by the public sector, banks and other businesses.
+It consists of a user ID and a password.

-You will need a NemID in order to use online banking and many other self-service functions, such as updating your preliminary tax assessment, changing your address, signing up for childcare, etc. You can read more about NemID here.
+You will need a NemID/MitID in order to use online banking and many other self-service functions, such as updating your preliminary tax assessment, changing your address, signing up for childcare, etc. You can read more about NemID/MitID here.

-Please contact your local citizen service center to request your NemID.
+Please contact your local citizen service center or International House Copenhagen to request your NemID/MitID.
 For this, you will need to show up in person at the citizen service center and to bring you Danish Health Insurance card and a valid ID (e.g. passport).
 Please note that some municipalities require that you book an appointment in advance.
 You can find your local citizen service via this web site.